New cases of COVID-19 and current cases in hospital

-Map of NSW COVID-19 positive cases and testing by postcode
+Map of NSW COVID-19 case locations, cases and tests

-The map shows the home address postcodes for
+The shaded areas in the map show the home address postcodes for:

 - the number of tests carried out.

-The postcodes highlighted on the map do not necessarily indicate where the virus was contracted.
+The postcodes highlighted on the map do not necessarily indicate where the virus was contracted or where the person currently resides.

 - confirmed COVID-19 cases: recent (past 14 days) or total number of cases